Pluvie/ion/doc/API.md

 #### Description

-This function shall release to the operating system all the memory allocated by the given `struct arena` *allocator*, and shall zero out the entire struct.
-All pointers that were returned by calls to the [arena_push](#arena-push) function on this allocator shall be invalidated.
+This function shall release all the memory, allocated by *allocator*, back to the operating system, and shall zero out the entire *allocator* struct.
+All pointers that were returned by calls to the [arena_push](#arena-push) function, on this *allocator*, must be considered invalid.

-This function should be called when the lifetime of all pointers allocated on the arena is ended, and the memory is not needed anymore.
+This function should be called when the lifetime of all pointers allocated on the arena *allocator* is ended, and therefore the program does not need its memory anymore.

 #### Return Value